General Settings and Logging

 <network inactivity-timeout="0" />

-The inactivity timeout (when > 0) is applied on both the server side and the client side, when using client-server mode, and has no effect in embedded mode.
+In client-server mode, the inactivity timeout (if greater than 0) applies to both the server and the client.
+This setting has no effect in embedded mode.

-Specifying an inactivity timeout may solve firewall related issues.
-In general, if the firewall enforces its own inactivity timeout on sockets a more restrictive inactivity timeout has to be specified for ObjectDB to avoid using sockets that are expired by the firewall.
+Specifying an inactivity timeout can resolve firewall-related issues.
+If a firewall enforces its own inactivity timeout on sockets, you must specify a shorter inactivity timeout for ObjectDB to prevent it from using sockets that the firewall has already closed.

 The <url-history> element